Substitute (association football): Procedure

 Substitutions are governed under Law 3 of the Laws of the Game in the (3) Substitution Procedure section.

 A player can be substituted only during a stoppage in play and with the permission of the referee.
 The player to be substituted (outgoing player) must have left the field of play before the substitute (incoming player) may enter the field of play; at that point the substitute becomes an active player and the person substituted ceases to be an active player.
 The incoming player may enter the field only at the halfway line.
 Failure to comply with these provisions may be punished by a caution (yellow card).

 A player who has been substituted takes no further part in a match.

 Unused substitutes still on the bench, as well as players who have been already substituted, remain under the authority of the referee.
 These are liable for misconduct, though cannot be said to have committed a foul.
 For example, in the 2002 FIFA World Cup, Claudio Caniggia was shown the red card for cursing at the referee from the bench.

 Under the Laws of the Game, the referee has no specific power to force a player to be substituted, even if the team manager or captain has ordered their player to be substituted.
 As Law 3 (3) Substitution Procedure simply states that: "if a player who is to be replaced refuses to leave, play continues."
-However, in some situations, players may still be liable to punishment with a caution (yellow card) if they are perceived to be wasting time or behaving in an unsporting manner by refusing to leave the field of play.

 A player who has been sent off (red card) cannot be replaced; the team will have to continue with one fewer player.
 In the case of a goalkeeper who is sent off, the coach will usually (but is not required to) substitute an outfield player so that the backup goalkeeper can enter the game.
 For example, in the 2006 UEFA Champions League Final, Arsenal midfielder Robert Pires was replaced by second-choice goalkeeper Manuel Almunia to replace Jens Lehmann, who was sent off less than 20 minutes into the match.
 If all substitutions have been used, or if no goalkeeper is available, an outfield player must take up the role of the goalkeeper.
-A famous example of this is when Chelsea goalkeepers Petr Čech and Carlo Cudicini were both injured in the same game, which led to defender John Terry spending the remainder of the match in goal wearing third-choice goalkeeper Hilário's shirt.
+A famous example of this is when Chelsea goalkeepers Petr Čech and Carlo Cudicini were both injured in a 2006 game against Reading led to defender John Terry spending the remainder of the match in goal wearing third-choice goalkeeper Hilário's shirt.

 According to the Laws of the Game, "the number of substitutes, up to a maximum of five, which may be used in any match played in an official competition will be determined by FIFA, the confederation or the national football association."